zaidanali028/system-monitoring-lab/README.md

 ### Linux/MacOS

-II.
-Open your terminal and edit your shell configuration file:
+I. Open your terminal and edit your shell configuration file:
    ```bash
    # For bash users
    nano ~/.bashrc